Bylaws

 Article VII – Amendments to Bylaws

-Section 1 – Fall Conference
+Section 1 – Annual Statewide Conference

 3. The board provides the opportunity for the proposed amendments to be reviewed fully through any method, including but not limited to, email notice, posting to a website, inclusion in any newsletter form or any other manner calculated to give full opportunity for review.